yazukii/minishell/Documents/notes.md

         - gestion des signaux pendant le heredoc aussi
         - gestion d'erreur
 ### DONE:
+        - check if there is a redir but nothing behind syntax error
         - if only builtin why stuff in arg
         - segfault avec les env
         - arg cassés avec pipe